 In New Jersey we are fortunate to be able to celebrate our independence on hallowed ground, the Crossroads of the Revolution, where so many crucial moments in the war took place.
-For the fourth year in a row, Morris County will celebrate the 4th of July the way the Founding Fathers might have imagined it at the annual Revolutionary Times.
-This year, in addition to celebrating the country’s independence, the event will also salute the 100th anniversary of the National Park Service and the 200th anniversary of the Trustees of the Morristown Green.
-The schedule of events spans July 2 to July 4, a period during which Morristown National Historical Park will be free and open to the public in honor of their Centennial and the July 4th holiday.
+For the sixth year in a row, Morris County will celebrate the 4th of July the way the Founding Fathers might have imagined it at the annual Revolutionary Times.
+Celebrate the country’s independence by participating in the festivities on the Morristown Green.
+The reading will take place at noon on Wednesday, July 4th.
+The event is free to the public and appropriate for all ages.

 Fourth of July patriotic exercises also traditionally occur at the 20-acre park operated by the Washington Campground Association at 1761 Middlebrook Rd., in Bridgewater.
 The park commemorates the two major Continental Army encampments at Middlebrook, in spring of 1777, and winter of 1778-79.
 For well over a century a solemn Independence Day Ceremony there, well-attended by dignitaries, has consisted of a changing of the 13-star flag and the reading of the Declaration, followed by a keynote speaker and an historical address.
 Ceremonies begin at 10:30am.
 732/469-6453